hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-cribl-stream-containers-on-hpe-greenlake.md

      stream: worker
 ```

-Next set the labels for your workers and leader node.
+Next, set the labels for your workers and leader node.

-First get a list of all the nodes and see the labels associated with them:
+To do this, you'll first need to get a list of all the nodes and the labels associated with them.

 ```shell
 kubectl get nodes --show-labels